ludioao/simplewpnonce/README.md

 ##Usage:

-Create Nonce with Expire and Get.
+Create Nonce with Expire and Get the nonce.
 ```php
 use Ludioao\SimpleWpNonce\SimpleWpNonce as SimpleWpNonce;
 $timeToExpire = 3600; // 1h - per default: WP uses 1 day.